cossio/cossio.github.io/_posts/convexity/2018-05-10-lagrange-minimax.md

 1. Boyd, Stephen P., and Lieven Vandenberghe.
 Convex Optimization.
 Cambridge, UK ; New York: Cambridge University Press, 2004.
 Specially Chapter 5 on Lagrangian duality.
 2. [The minimax inequality and saddle-points]({{ site.baseurl }}{% post_url convexity/2018-04-24-minimax %})
+3. Shimizu, K., and E. Aiyoshi.
+“Necessary Conditions for Min-Max Problems and Algorithms by a Relaxation Procedure.”
+IEEE Transactions on Automatic Control 25, no. 1 (February 1980): 62–66.
+[Link](https://doi.org/10.1109/TAC.1980.1102226). _Similarly to what I did here, this paper shows that the minimax problem with coupling constrains (subject to some convexity requirements) is equivalent to a Lagrangian minimax without coupling constrains.
+It is the only paper that I have found that considers the minimax problem with constrains coupling both variables._